Pochettino expecting 'unbelievable' Sanchez to adapt quickly

-Mauricio Pochettino is optimistic about a quick adaptation to life at Tottenham for new club-record signing Davinson Sanchez because "he's unbelievable".
+Mauricio Pochettino is optimistic that new club-record signing Davinson Sanchez will make a quick adaptation to life at Tottenham, because "he's unbelievable".

 Sanchez only spent one season in the Netherlands after leaving Atletico Nacional and Pochettino sees parallels with his own journey into European football, when he left Newell's Old Boys for Espanyol as a 22-year-old.